lucaszz-econ/lucaszz-econ.github.io/pyproject.md

   - LASSO (as a selection mechanism) is still optimal
   - data-driven LASSO threshold based on a maximal (Talagrand's) inequality
   - simple code that implements the theoretical results
-  - post-processing algorithm and additional Monte-Carlo simulations are provded
+  - post-processing algorithm and additional Monte-Carlo simulations are provided

 <br/>
 **Consumer Preferences, Choices, and Counterfactuals** [[link]](/notes/Urban_Replication_Project.html){:target="_blank" rel="noopener"}